padishah115/Cavendish-Smash/README.md

 # Cavendish-Smash
-An absolutely ridiculous project which will probably get me into a lot of troubl.
+An absolutely ridiculous project which will probably get me into a lot of trouble.
 (Not really).